finbourne/lusid-sdk-java/sdk/docs/SearchApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SearchApi apiInstance = apiFactory.build(SearchApi.class);

         SearchApi apiInstance = ApiFactoryBuilder.build(fileName).build(SearchApi.class);
         List<InstrumentSearchProperty> instrumentSearchProperty = Arrays.asList(); // List<InstrumentSearchProperty> | A collection of instrument properties to search for.
 LUSID will return instruments for any matched   properties.
         String masteredEffectiveAt = "masteredEffectiveAt_example"; // String | The effective datetime or cut label to use when searching mastered instruments.
 This parameter has no effect on instruments that  have not been mastered within LUSID.
 Defaults to the current LUSID system datetime if not specified.
         Boolean masteredOnly = false; // Boolean | If set to true, only search over instruments that have been mastered within LUSID.
 Defaults to false.
         String scope = "scope_example"; // String | The scope in which the instrument lies. try {
+            // uncomment the below to set overrides at the request level
+            // List<InstrumentMatch> result = apiInstance.instrumentsSearch(instrumentSearchProperty, masteredEffectiveAt, masteredOnly, scope).execute(opts);

             List<InstrumentMatch> result = apiInstance.instrumentsSearch(instrumentSearchProperty, masteredEffectiveAt, masteredOnly, scope).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {